SoftwareAG/c8y-docs/content/change-logs/device-management/ui-c8y-1020-2-10-logs-device-tab-dropdown-fixes.md

 ticket: DM-3831
 version: 1020.2.10
 ---
-Several visual issues found on Device management Logs device tab.
-These issues were fixed by properly aligning labels, adjusting date and time pickers width and adding proper visual background separation when "type of log" dropdown is open.
+The **Logs** tab in the device details had several layout issues.
+These issues have been fixed by properly aligning labels, adjusting the date and time pickers width, and adding a proper background separation when the **Type of log** dropdown is open.